Shimshon21/Shimshon21/README.md

 Feel free to contribute if you want to or give any feedback.

-You can reach me as well in my linkdin profile <href src = https://www.linkedin.com/in/shimshon-polak />
+You can reach me as well in my linkdin profile [Link to Linkdin](https://www.linkedin.com/in/shimshon-polak)